For the last 18 years, Gallup tracked employee engagement and found that on average only 30% of employees reported being actively engaged.

-When we devised this course, we wanted to use our academic knowledge and expertise to help leaders in any field better understand their organizational culture.
+When we thought up this course, we wanted to use our academic knowledge and expertise to help leaders in any field better understand their organizational culture.

-We have 20+ years combined academic experience studying how cultures form, how systems impact those cultures, and how people engage and interact with those cultures.
-We've taken that experience and expertise and turned it toward developing each lesson.
+We have 20+ years combined academic experience studying how cultures form and how people engage and interact with those cultures.
+We've taken that experience and expertise and turned it toward forming each lesson.

 Your first assignment will be a self-assessment.
 You're taking the course because you want to work on your organizational culture.
 We want you thinking and reflecting about your specific issues before we even get to the course content -- you are involved at every step!

 The first lesson relates to whether your corporate vision and strategy match.
 We will help you assess whether your organizational strategy aligns with where you want your corporate vision to take you.
 When these don't match, it can create big and small cultural problems.

 The second lesson focuses on pragmatic approaches to accountability.
 Your people need to trust that when a problem arises, it will be handled responsibly, respectfully, and in accordance with company policies.
 Low levels of accountability lead to internal conflicts.

 The third lesson challenges you do think about adaptability within your culture.
 Changes are a part of life, and business.
 How you adapt to those changes says a lot about your cultural resiliency.
 This lesson will ask important questions about creating an adaptable culture.

 In the fourth lesson we cover the major gender dynamics impacting your culture.
 Moving to our second pillar, insightful, we bring our focus to the range of gender issues that you need to think about when dealing with cultural problems or growth.